glistermelon/GD-SaveFileFixer/README.md

 ### Running on Android

 Firstly, you will have to make the Geometry Dash app data accessible to you.
 By default, to avoid others apps to steal your data, Android has a protection that only allows the installed app to access to his data.
 Even you, the user, cannot access to it.
 To bypass this, the most known way is rooting your Android device.
 This task is dangerous.
 Really dangerous: do it incorrectly and you may never see your phone starts again.
 Also, rooting your Android device may cancel the warenty of the device, depending on what you have signed for while getting the warrenty.
 To avoid users to do this dangerous task and risk to lose all of their data, I found annother way, which is still a bit hard to realise but is way much more safer.
 I'm sorry, but if you have a GDPS (or any Geometry Dash app that has been signed using a test development key like [old App Cloner versions](https://appcloner.blog/2023/01/14/google-play-protect-signing-keys/) or any version of APK Editor with default settings for signing apps) you can do this using only your Android device, but this way is really long to do, and if you have the real Geometry Dash or annother app that hasn't been signed using the test development key (including the Geometry Dash app from the Play Store, every Android mod menus and modified GDPS such as GDPS Editor 2.2) you will need two devices: your Android device and a Windows, MacOS or Linux (they cannot be the same).
-Before doing this way, install and open the app [Root Checker](https://play.google.com/store/apps/details?id=com.joeykrim.rootcheck) to check if your phone is rooted or not.
-If it is rooted for any reason, you won't have to do anything.
-Here are the steps if you phone isn't rooted:
+Here are the steps:

+To know is your Geometry Dash app signed with testkey (so you can use the "is a GDPS" version of the fixer, which requires only your device and is less long):
+  - Download and install the app [APK Signature Viewer](https://apkpure.com/fr/apk-signature-viewer/com.badzzz.apksigninfoextractor)
+  - Open the app
+  - Search for your Geometry Dash
+  - Click on it
+  - See if its written somewhere "CN=Android Debug" in the message box that popped up.
+  - If there is "CN=Android Debug" written, your Geometry Dash is signed with testkey.
+Else, its not.

-If your Geometry Dash version is a GDPS (or has been modified and signed using any version of APK Editor with default signing settings, or [modified using an old version of App Cloner](https://appcloner.blog/2023/01/14/google-play-protect-signing-keys/)) and you aren't on a rooted device:
+If your Geometry Dash version is a GDPS (or your Geometry Dash is signed using testkey, or has been modified and signed using any version of APK Editor with default signing settings, or [modified using an old version of App Cloner](https://appcloner.blog/2023/01/14/google-play-protect-signing-keys/)) and you aren't on a rooted device:
   - Install the app [APK Extractor](https://play.google.com/store/apps/details?id=com.ext.ui) from the Play Store.
   - Open the app.
 Search for your Geometry Dash (or your GDPS, in case it's a GDPS)
   - Memorise the package name (which is usually formated like `aaa.bbbbbbb.cccccccccccc`).
 Since there is many steps, I recommend you to write it on a sticky note.